tammyhartline/tammyhartline.github.io/index.md

 The successful deployment of the application to a Render server showcases the ability to integrate the application's database-related components into a production-ready environment, ensuring the reliable and secure handling of data in a live setting.

+###### To view the result of all enhancements made to the program, and to interact with application, please visit [https://tammyhartlinescapstone.onrender.com](https://tammyhartlinescapstone.onrender.com/).
+###### To view my project repository, please visit [https://github.com/tjhartline/capstone](https://github.com/tjhartline/capstone/).

 **_Proof of Program Optimization:_**

 The enhancements made to the application have resulted in a significant improvement in the build and deployment time on the Render platform.
 Initially, the deployment process was taking approximately 50 minutes on May 21, 2024.
 However, after implementing various optimizations, the build and deployment time has now been reduced to approximately 4 minutes on May 25, 2024.